Earthquake zones of India: Zone 5

 Zone 5 covers the areas with the highest risk of suffering earthquakes of intensity MSK IX or more significantly.
 The IS code assigns a zone factor of 0.36 for Zone 5.
 Structural designers use this factor for the earthquake-resistant design of structures in Zone 5.
 The zone factor of 0.36 (the maximum horizontal acceleration that a structure can experience) is indicative of effective (zero period) level earthquakes in this zone.
 It is referred to as the Very High Damage Risk Zone.
-The regions of Kashmir, the Western and Central Himalayas, North and Middle Bihar, the North-East Indian region, the Rann of Kutch and the Andaman and Nicobar group of islands fall in this zone.
+The regions of Kashmir Valley, the Western and Garhwal Himalayas, North Bihar, the North-East India, the Rann of Kutch and the Andaman and Nicobar group of islands fall in this zone.
 Generally, the areas having trap rock or basaltic rock are prone to earthquakes.

 Zone 4

 This zone is called the High Damage Risk Zone and covers areas liable to MSK VIII.
 The IS code assigns a zone factor of 0.24 for Zone 4.
 Jammu and Kashmir, Ladakh, Himachal Pradesh, Uttarakhand, Sikkim, parts of the Indo-Gangetic plains (North Punjab, Chandigarh, Western Uttar Pradesh, Terai, a major portion of Bihar, North Bengal, the Sundarbans) and the capital of the country Delhi fall in Zone 4.

 In Maharashtra, the Patan area (Koynanagar) is also in Zone 4.